QCrypt/qcrypt-website/themes/devfest-theme-hugo/README.md

 ### Partners

-A partner should have this params :
+A partner should have these parameters:

 ```yaml
 ---